CZ-NIC/knot-resolver/doc/build.rst

       $ make check libknot_CFLAGS="-I/opt/include" libknot_LIBS="-L/opt/lib -lknot -lknot-int -ldnssec"

-.. note:: If the dependencies lie outside of library search path, you need to add them somehow.
+.. warning:: If the dependencies lie outside of library search path, you need to add them somehow.
-   Try ``LD_LIBRARY_PATH`` on Linux/BSD, and ``DYLD_FALLBACK_LIBRARY_PATH`` on OS X. Otherwise you might need to add the locations to the linker search path.
+   Try ``LD_LIBRARY_PATH`` on Linux/BSD, and ``DYLD_FALLBACK_LIBRARY_PATH`` on OS X.
+   Otherwise you need to add the locations to linker search path.

 When you have all the dependencies ready, you can build, test and install.

 .. code-block:: bash

-   $ make
+   $ make PREFIX="/usr/local"
    $ make check
    $ make install

+.. note:: Always build with ``PREFIX`` if you want to install, as it is hardcoded in the executable for module search path.

 Alternatively you can build only specific parts of the project, i.e. ``library``.